Predictive analytics: Definition

 Predictive analytics is a set of business intelligence (BI) technologies that uncovers relationships and patterns within large volumes of data that can be used to predict behavior and events.
 Unlike other BI technologies, predictive analytics is forward-looking, using past events to anticipate the future.
 Predictive analytics statistical techniques include data modeling, machine learning, AI, deep learning algorithms and data mining.
 Often the unknown event of interest is in the future, but predictive analytics can be applied to any type of unknown whether it be in the past, present or future.
 For example, identifying suspects after a crime has been committed, or credit card fraud as it occurs.
 The core of predictive analytics relies on capturing relationships between explanatory variables and the predicted variables from past occurrences, and exploiting them to predict the unknown outcome.
 It is important to note, however, that the accuracy and usability of results will depend greatly on the level of data analysis and the quality of assumptions.

-Predictive analytics is often defined as predicting at a more detailed level of granularity, i.e., generating predictive scores (probabilities) for each individual organizational element.
-This distinguishes it from forecasting.
-For example, "Predictive analytics—Technology that learns from experience (data) to predict the future behavior of individuals in order to drive better decisions."
-In future industrial systems, the value of predictive analytics will be to predict and prevent potential issues to achieve near-zero break-down and further be integrated into prescriptive analytics for decision optimization.